boazbk/crypto/lec_14_zero_knowledge.md

 On the other side, Russian President Putin has said already in 2000 that he sees "no obstacles that could hamper future deep cuts of strategic offensive armaments".
 (Though as of 2018, political winds on both sides have shifted away from disarmament and more toward armament.)

-There are many reasons why progress on nuclear disarmanent has been so slow, and most of them have nothing to do with zero knowledge or any other piece of technology.
+There are many reasons why progress on nuclear disarmament has been so slow, and most of them have nothing to do with zero knowledge or any other piece of technology.
 But there are some technical hurdles as well.
 One of those hurdles is that for the U.S. and Russia to go beyond restricting the number of _deployed_ weapons to significantly reducing the _stockpiles_, they need to find a way for one country to verifiably prove that it has dismantled warheads.
 As mentioned in my [work with Glaser and Goldston](http://www.nature.com/nature/journal/v510/n7506/full/nature13457.html) (see also [this page](http://nuclearfutures.princeton.edu/warhead-verification/)), a key stumbling block is that the design of a nuclear warhard is of course highly classified and about the last thing in the world that the U.S. would like to share with Russia and vice versa.